To say player personas have become an important game development tool is an understatement.

 This is why personas made off of behavioral models, existing motivation frameworks, and self-reported tools repeatedly lead to suboptimal outcomes.

-Unlock Potential With Scientifically Derived Player Personas
+Unlock Engagement With Advanced Player Personas

 Simply put, they apply scientific methodology to human understanding.